-Tipping Isn’t Always Necessary: In many countries the tip is already included in bill.
-The receipt will usually indicate this so be sure to pay attention.
-If you’re paying in cash you can always round the amount up to the next euro (for example, give the waiter 25€ on a 24.30€ bill).
-You can always add a little extra if you want but it isn’t expected.
+Tipping Isn’t Always Necessary: In many countries, the tip is already included in bill.
+The receipt will usually indicate this, so be sure to pay attention.
+If you’re paying in cash, you can always round the amount up to the next euro (for example, give the waiter 25€ on a 24.30€ bill).
+You can always add a little extra if you want, but it isn’t expected.

 Tip Before You Get The Change: For example, if the bill is 23€ and you have 30€ in cash, tell the waiter “25€” and they’ll bring you back 5€.

-Tipping At The Bar: If you order drinks at the bar/club it isn’t usually necessary to tip.
+Tipping At The Bar: If you order drinks at the bar/club, it isn’t usually necessary to tip.

 Country Specific Information

-England: The service charge is usually included so you don’t need to tip anything.
+England: The service charge is usually included, so you don’t need to tip anything.
 You don’t need to tip anything at bars.

-Germany: The service charge is included but a 10% tip is customary.
+Germany: The service charge is included, but a 10% tip is customary.

-Greece: A service charge of 13% is always included but it is customary to tip an extra 5%-10%.
+Greece: A service charge of 13% is always included, but it is customary to tip an extra 5%-10%.

 Hungary: Tips are not usually included in the bill — 10%-15% is customary.

 Ireland: Many restaurants add 10%-15% to the bill.
 There is no need to add anything extra.
-If there is no gratuity added it is customary to tip about 10%.
+If there is no gratuity added, it is customary to tip about 10%.

 Italy: Expect a service charge of 10%-15% and you don’t need to add anything extra.
 Add 10% if nothing is included on the bill.

 The Netherlands: Restaurants usually add 5% to the bill.
-If you liked the service you can add an extra 10%.
+If you liked the service, you can add an extra 10%.

-Scotland: If the restaurant adds a service change (usually 10%-15%) an extra tip isn’t expected.
-If there isn’t a service charge add 10%-15%.
+Scotland: If the restaurant adds a service charge (usually 10%-15%), an extra tip isn’t expected.
+If there isn’t a service charge, add 10%-15%.

 Spain: The service charge will be added to the bill (even if it doesn’t state it).
 You don’t need to tip anything extra.
-You can add something extra if you wish but keep it under 10%.
+You can add something extra if you wish, but keep it under 10%.

-I’ve invested a lot of long hours creating this site.
-If you’ve found it helpful, the best way to say thanks is by clicking on my Amazon.com links.I get a depressingly small commission when you purchase anything on Amazon after you’ve clicked my link — this helps me keep the site running… and maybe buy a few beers.
-And it doesn’t cost you anything extra.
-Also, if you’re a student don’t forget to sign up for a FREE year of Amazon Prime.
+We hope you’ve found this article helpful.
+If you have, the best way to say thanks is by clicking on our Amazon.com links.We get a depressingly small commission when you purchase anything on Amazon after you’ve clicked the link — this helps us keep the site running… & maybe buys us a few beers.
+Plus, it doesn’t cost you anything extra!
+If you’re a student don’t forget to sign up for a FREE year of Amazon Prime.